danielvm-git/binance-trading-robot/README.md

 #### Install missing packages
 * Install whatever package above you don't have.
 You can find the best way for your OS on google
+* I recommend to use [nvm](https://github.com/nvm-sh/nvm) to install the desired node version

 #### Install Google Cloud SDK
 you can find how to do that here https://cloud.google.com/sdk/docs/quickstart